-Due to limitations noted on page 12, it is recognised not all land/properties can be assessed for fire hazards.
-Prior to commencement of fire hazard assessments across the City the fire and emergency management team use multiple efforts to identify and develop an effective strategy in which to conduct fire hazard assessments. by the Fire and Emergency Services (FES) Commissioner as being subject, or likely to be subject to bushfire attack (DFES, 2020).
-Majority of the City of Kalamunda can be seen here (Figure 5) as a bushfire pronearea.
+Due to limitations noted on page 13, it is recognised not all land/properties can be assessed for fire hazards.
+Prior to commencement of fire hazard assessments across the City the fire and emergency management team use multiple efforts to identify and develop an effective strategy in which to conduct fire hazard assessments.

+Designated bushfire prone areas (coloured pink on the below map) have been identified by the Fire and Emergency Services (FES) Commissioner as being subject, or likely to be subject to bushfire attack (DFES, 2020).
+Majority of the City of Kalamunda can be seen here (Figure 5) as a bushfire prone area.